spleen1981/retroarch-kodi-addon-CoreELEC/README.md

 The emulation cores are stored in `lib/libretro` subfolder of the add-on (removed on addon removal).

+## Experimental build options

+HOOK variable is used to apply experimental build options.
+Being experimental, those are not released as built addon zip package.

+   - `ARCH=aarch64 HOOK=aarch64_to_arm_userspace ./build.sh` This option will build a stand alone aarch64 package able to run in the 32bit arm CoreELEC userspace, e.g. to try cores available for 64bit systems only (e.g. dolphin)

 # Credits
 Thanks to [Lakka](http://lakka.tv) and [CoreELEC](https://coreelec.org/) for their work.